particle-iot/example-app-ios/README.md

 1. Create Podfile with your target name and Particle pods reference (see file)
 1. Close XCode Project
 1. Open shell window and navigate to the project folder
-1. Run `pod install` (make sure your have latest [Cocoapods](https://guides.cocoapods.org/using/getting-started.html#installation)  installed), pods will be installed and new XCode workspace file will be createdand
+1. Run `pod install` (make sure your have latest [Cocoapods](https://guides.cocoapods.org/using/getting-started.html#installation)  installed), pods will be installed and new XCode workspace file will be created.
-1. in XCode open the new <your project name>.xcworkspace
+1. in XCode open the new `<your project name>.xcworkspace`
 1. Add bridging header - see file `Particle-Bridging-Header.h` for reference.
-1. Go to project settings->build settings->Objective-C bridging header->type in `./<your project name folder>/Particle-Bridging-Header.h`
+1. Go to project settings->build settings->Objective-C bridging header->type in `./<your project name folder>/Particle-Bridging-Header.h` (or wherever file is located).
 1. Create the source code and storyboard for your app (see `ViewController.swift` and `Main.storyboard` for reference)
 1. Build and run - works on simulator and device (no need to do any modifications to Keychain settings)
+1. Click "Start setup" on the phone and onboard a new Photon to your account.

 ### Code